Manage Image Presets managing-image-presets

 • Radius - Determines the number of pixels surrounding the edge pixels that affect the sharpening.
 For high-resolution images, enter a real number from 1 through 2.
 A low value sharpens only the edge pixels; a high value sharpens a wider band of pixels.
 The correct value depends on the size of the image.

-• Threshold - Determines the range of contrast to ignore when the unsharp mask filter is applied.
-In other words, this option determines how different the sharpened pixels must be from the surrounding area before they are considered edge pixels and are sharpened.
+• Threshold - Determines the range of contrast to ignore when the Unsharp Mask filter is applied.
+In other words, this option defines how much sharpened pixels must differ from the surrounding area to be considered edge pixels and sharpened.
 To avoid introducing noise, experiment with integer values from 2 through 20.

 • Apply to - Determines whether the unsharpening applies to each color or brightness.